andela/assessment-questions/ui-ux/ui-ux.md

 ##UI/UX Assessment Questions
+**Summary**

+This document contains questions that test a fellows knowledge of the following concepts

+- Wireframing
+- Color Theory
+- UI components
+- UI behaviour
+- Layouts

-_The correct questions are highlighted in bold_
+_The correct answers are highlighted in bold_

 1. At Andela, managing trainers is an important concern and one of the areas we would like to be able to collect data on would be Trainer professional development data.
 We would basically like to know how much professional development trainers are getting by giving them the ability to check-in courses they're attending, books they're reading, seminars they're speaking at, programs they're organising and exams they're taking.
 Create 3 screens that best incorporate the required functionality needed for this application.
 (Ambiguity is at a level where the fellows are able to still be creative.
 Assessment will be primarily on Information Architecture, Navigation, Understanding the User, Interaction Design and Copywriting).
 2. Which of the following are software that can be used to create Wireframes (Select all that apply)